Microclots occur in the blood of Long Covid sufferers. Once these microclots are removed, by Help Apheresis etc., the symptoms reduce/resolve.

-Find the test here or klick the button below: https://apheresiscenter.eu/microclots-test
+Find the test here or klick the button below: apheresiscenter.eu/microclots-test

-Find the free offline version of Dr. Gustavo Aguirre-Chang and Dr. Aurora Trujillo F.here: Link
+Find the free offline version of Dr. Gustavo Aguirre-Chang and Dr. Aurora Trujillo F.here: click here to see test

 A new Long Covid and microclot blood test used by clinicians based on the latest research by measuring the Angiotensin-1 and P-Selective (Angiogenesis markers): https://molmed.biomedcentral.com/articles/10.1186/s10020-022-00548-8

 'Fourteen vasculature transformation blood biomarkers were significantly elevated in Long-COVID outpatients, versus acutely ill COVID-19 inpatients and healthy controls subjects (P < 0.05).
 A unique two biomarker profile consisting of ANG-1/P-SEL was developed with machine learning, providing a classification accuracy for Long-COVID status of 96%.
 Individually, ANG-1 and P-SEL had excellent sensitivity and specificity for Long-COVID status (AUC = 1.00, P < 0.0001; validated in a secondary cohort).
 Specific to Long-COVID, ANG-1 levels were associated with female sex and a lack of disease interventions at follow-up (P < 0.05).'

 Currently a blood test for microclots is not avaialable at clinics/publicly.
 Only research laboratories undertake confocal fluoresent microscopy tests.
 Research has shown, that ALL people with Long Covid have microclots and 80% of people with MECFS.
 A prediction for treatment outcome is not possible yet by fluorescent confocal microscopy.

 This method is researched currently, it is unsure if and when it will be publicly available.